IPC Classes and Complying with IPC Standards for PCB Design

 Whether you work in electronics design, manufacturing, or even defense, the alphabet soup of standards organizations is extensive and may seem daunting.
 The IPC standards are among the most widely accepted and important standards for PCB designs.
 If you are a professional designer and you are designing consumer electronics products or more specialized systems, you’ll need to stay aware of the IPC standards.

 These standards are meant to ensure performance and reliability and are accepted by a number of industries.
-These standards are meant to ensure performance and reliability of PCBs and electronic products in a number of industries.
+These standards are meant to ensure the performance and reliability of PCBs and electronic products in a number of industries.
 Complying with these standards at the design level and during manufacturing becomes much easier when you use the right design software.
 Take a look at how Altium Designer can help you remain compliant with IPC standards.

 The only unified PCB design suite with design and verification features that can be tailored to IPC standards.

 Among the many electronics standards organizations, the organization that all designers should be aware of is IPC.
-These industry standards are designed to ensure reliability and manufacturability of printed circuits and other electronic assemblies.
+These industry standards are designed to ensure the reliability and manufacturability of printed circuits and other electronic assemblies.
 The goal of the IPC standards is to ensure that electronics products are reliable, safe, and manufacturable.
 No matter which industry you work in, IPC likely defines standards that specify important requirements for your products.

 Very few people have ever read the entirety of the IPC standards, simply due to their breadth and depth.
 If you are a PCB designer, there are some very important standards with which you should become familiar.
 When you use the right design software with integrated compliance tools, it may be easier than you think to comply with IPC standards and design to different IPC product classes.
 Altium Designer’s integrated design rule engine lets you define important IPC standards as design constraints, which helps you comply with these important standards.